-- Check that the computer is plugged into a power source and that it is turned on. - □ Check that the power indicator on the front panel of the computer indicates that the power is on. - ☐ Check that the battery packs are inserted properly and that they are charged. - ☐ Make sure there is no disk in the floppy disk drive. - Confirm that the power cord and all cables are connected firmly. - If you have plugged the computer into a UPS (Uninterruptible Power Supply), make sure the UPS is turned on and works.
+- Check that the computer is plugged into a power source and that it is turned on. - Check that the power indicator on the front panel of the computer indicates that the power is on. - Check that the battery packs are inserted properly and that they are charged. - □ Make sure there is no diskette in the floppy disk drive. - Confirm that the power cord and all cables are connected firmly. - □ If you have plugged the computer into a UPS (Uninterruptible Power Supply), make sure the UPS is turned on and works.

-- ☐ If you are using an external display, check that it is plugged into a power source and turned on.
-Check that you have switched to the external display and that the brightness and contrast controls are adjusted correctly. - ☐ Moisture condensation may have occurred.
-Leave the computer off for at least one hour and then turn it on. - ☐ If the message Press <F1> to resume, <F2> to setup appears at the bottom of the display, you need to initialize the BIOS. - □ Take the battery pack off the notebook, unplug the power cord and plug it in again, then turn on the power.
+- If you are using an external display, check that it is plugged into a power source and turned on.
+Check that you have switched to the external display and that the brightness and contrast controls are adjusted correctly. - Moisture condensation may have occurred.
+Do not use the computer for at least one hour and then turn it on. - U When the internal backup battery is low on power, it may not be able to start your system properly.

-The message 'Press <F1> to resume, <F2> to setup' appears at startup
+The message Press <F1> to resume, <F2> to setup appears at startup